Nikola-Popov/macos-setup/README.md

-# 🏗️ dotfiles & system setup with Ansible
+# 🏗️ Automated Tools & Environment Management for macOS

 ## ✨ Overview

-Fully automated solution for configuring and personalizing your macOS environment using [Ansible](https://www.ansible.com/).
+(Almost) fully automated solution for configuring and personalizing your macOS environment using [Ansible](https://www.ansible.com/).

 It streamlines the installation of essential tools, dotfiles, system settings, and developer utilities, making your Mac ready for productivity in minutes.